 Pushkar Joshi

-Research and development of advanced technology in graphics, geometric modeling, and visualization
+Research and development of advanced technology in graphics, user interfaces, geometric modeling, and visualization

 Contact: pushkarj AT Siggraph Dot Org